RobTrew/prelude-jxa/README.md

 to allow for import of the whole of the [jsPrelude.js](https://github.com/RobTrew/prelude-jxa/blob/master/jsPrelude.js) file and, in the case of macOS, the [jxaSystemIO.js](https://github.com/RobTrew/prelude-jxa/blob/master/jxaSystemIO.js) file as well.

 (c.
-380 generic and file-system functions in total)
+500 generic and file-system functions in total)

 **Display a menu of functions to copy to the clipboard**

-( Example of a JavaScript for Automation script which uses imported library file(s) – see the `usingLibs` function called at the end )

  ![Menu of functions](./functionMenu.png)